teloxide/teloxide/README.md

  }
  ```

 The second one produces very strange compiler messages because of the `#[tokio::main]` macro.
-The examples in this README use the first one for brevity.
+However, the examples in this README use the second variant for brevity.

 ## Contributing
 See [CONRIBUTING.md](https://github.com/teloxide/teloxide/blob/dev/CONTRIBUTING.md).